-Please note that each policy purchased will be sepcified to your application and may differ from these sample policies.
+Note: each policy purchased will be specific to your application and may differ from these sample policies.
 These policies are only meant as a sample and do not respresent the final policy you will purchase.

 Equipment breakdown insurance covers the sudden and accidental, physical damage to equipment that requires its repair or replacement.
 It applies to equipment in the following categories: